mtdol/CMSC_412_Final_Project/README.md

 ## Details
 The game is made using Unity3d and is a culmination of programming and game design techinques learned in the the course leading up to the final project.

+## Required Assets
+As of now uses:
+Height Mapped Terrain Textures